 Understanding why some people have difficulty building muscle requires delving into the biological and genetic factors that influence the process.
 While exercise and diet play a large role in promoting muscle growth, genetics, and hormones also play a crucial role.
 Muscle fibers, myostatin, and testosterone are all factors that influence how the body responds to training.

-Share this article with your loved ones—health and happiness are better when shared!
+Share this article with your loved ones – health and happiness are better when we share it with others!